Casper Meets Wendy

 Casper Meets Wendy is a 1998 American fantasy comedy film based on the Harvey Comics cartoon characters Casper the Friendly Ghost and Wendy the Good Little Witch.
-The film is a sequel to Casper: A Spirited Beginning, and is the second spin-off/prequel of Casper.
-Saban Entertainment, co-produced the project.
-The film also marks the second Casper film to co-star Cathy Moriarty, who played the villainess in the 1995 film.
+The film is a standalone sequel to Casper: A Spirited Beginning, and the second spin-off/prequel of Casper (1995).
+Saban Entertainment co-produced the project.

-This was the first major film for Hilary Duff, who was 10 years old when the film was released on September 22, 1998, six days before her 11th birthday.
-The film itself was met with mostly negative reviews from critics, but was considered an improvement to its predecessor.
+This was Hilary Duff's first major film, and was released on September 22, 1998, six days before her 11th birthday.
+The film also marks the second Casper film for co-star Cathy Moriarty, who previously starred as the main antagonist in the 1995 film.

+The film was met with mostly negative reviews from critics, but was considered an improvement to its predecessor.
 Its television premiere was October 24, 1999 on Fox Family.

 Plot

-A mysterious object floats over a baseball game eventually revealing Stretch, Stinkie, and Fatso, the Ghostly Trio, who cause panic in the ballpark.
-Their nephew Casper attempts to settle the terrified crowd, but they are just as scared of him.
+The Ghostly Trio cause panic at a baseball game, and their nephew Casper fails to settle the terrified crowd.
 The park empties, and after watching their effect with satisfaction, Casper's uncles plan a vacation.

-Meanwhile, a malevolent warlock named Desmond Spellman believes himself to be the greatest warlock to have existed until he receives an unwelcome message from the Oracle in the Mirror, who tells him that in the future, none other than Wendy the Good Little Witch will surpass him.
-To avoid this, Desmond plans to get rid of her once and for all with the advised "Mystic Abyss", a dimensional rift that can destroy living beings.
-He then creates a pair of spies: Jules and Vincent, and assigns them to bring Wendy to him where she is living in the country with her three mischievous aunts: Gert, Gabby, and Fanny.
+Meanwhile, a malevolent warlock named Desmond Spellman is told by the Oracle in the Mirror that in the future, a good little witch named Wendy will surpass him.
+Desmond plans to get rid of her with the advised "Mystic Abyss", a dimensional rift that can destroy living beings.
+He then creates a pair of spies: Jules and Vincent, and assigns them to bring Wendy to him from where she is living in the country with her three mischievous aunts: Gert, Gabby and Fanny.

 Jules and Vincent arrive at Wendy's house to escort the young witch to Desmond, but she narrowly escapes with her aunts.
-To keep Wendy safe from Desmond, her aunts hide and vacation at a resort hotel which happens to be the same place in which Casper and his uncles are vacationing.
-Casper and Wendy meet in a barn and become great friends.
-Unfortunately, they fear that their guardians will not get along because ghosts and witches are natural enemies.
-In order to make the guardians get along, Casper and Wendy devise a plan to make them meet at a party.
+To keep Wendy safe from Desmond, her aunts hide and vacation at the same resort hotel in which Casper and his uncles are vacationing.
+Wendy meets a boy named Josh Jackman and they start to become friends until he shows his true colors by pushing a girl away from her game at the arcade and ignoring Wendy when she tries to talk to him in the middle of the game.
+Casper and Wendy meet in a barn and become friends, but they fear that their guardians will not get along because ghosts and witches are natural enemies.
+Casper and Wendy devise a plan to make them meet at a party.
 Casper gets the Ghostly Trio to possess three men who happen to resemble them.
 Wendy convinces her aunts to go to the party to meet men.
 Thanks to their plotting, they meet and soon the Trio are flirting with the three witches, who are posing as regular women.